gyllstromk/grunt-bowerful/README.md

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-bowerful`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-bowerful --save-dev`

 Then add this to your project's `Gruntfile.js`: